 The College Library has been established with a reading room at the college itself.
 For overall development of the students and guiding them on various aspects of life, 12 different student activity groups have been formed, each led by a senior faculty member.

 The College is running the Instructional Dairy Farm (IDF) and Instructional Poultry Farm (IPF).
 The IDF has the motto of conservation of indigenous cows (Sahiwal and Badri) and buffaloes (Murrah), apart from the other objectives of livestock productivity in terms of breeding, feeding, management, disease control, and the practical training of students.
-The IDF achieved the major accomplishment in production from Murrah buffalo where buffalo M-46 recorded peak yield of 22.8 lit of milk in a day, the highest yield reported from any government farm.
+The IDF achieved the major accomplishment in production from Murrah buffalo where buffalo recorded peak yield of 22.8 lit. of milk in a day, the highest yield reported from any government farm.
 The farm is determined to develop the nucleus herd of high yielding Murrah buffaloes for extending better germ plasm to the country.
-A new breed of goat named as ‘Pantja Goat’ has been developed and registered at National Bureau of Animal Genetic Resources, ICAR, Karnal.
+A new breed of goat named as ‘Pantja Goat’ and a new breed of fowl named as ” Uttara” havee been developed and registered at National Bureau of Animal Genetic Resources, ICAR, Karnal.
 Similarly, the Instructional Poultry Farm also maintained the indigenous fowl (Kadaknath).
-A new breed of fowl named as ‘Uttara Fowl’ has also been developed and is under process of breed registration with at National Bureau of Animal Genetic Resources, ICAR, Karnal.
 Considering the conservation of Sahiwal cows, the Instructional Dairy Farm has been awarded with National Kamdhenu Award for the year 2017 by Ministry of Agriculture & Farmers welfare, Government of India.

 The College has a vision to reach farmers and animal lovers in every nook and corner of the State and adjoining areas in order to educate and update them on various aspects of modern veterinary services.
 The goal is to improve livestock productivity and the quality of animal products.
 The College believes in the dictum that healthy animals help in evolving a happy society and a vibrant rural economy.